Human Development and Family Studies M.A. (Ithaca)

 - GRE general test

-Most successful applicants have an undergraduate major in psychology or sociology, but students of high ability may be admitted regardless of undergraduate background.
+Most successful applicants have an undergraduate major in a social science field, but students of high ability may be admitted regardless of undergraduate background.
 All applicants are required to submit GRE general test scores.

 Demonstrate readiness for PhD and other advanced studies by completing an empirical masters thesis